Leigh Park: Geography

 The modern estate is bordered to the east by the Havant to Petersfield railway line excluding perhaps some industrial units by the railway which would not be considered part of the estate.
 The Northern extent is approximately defined in line with the A3M and B2150 junction.
 Staunton Country Park and Leigh Park Gardens may or may not be considered part of the estate, as might the Southleigh House area which lies to the east of the Railway.
 The western edge is bounded but excluding houses around B2150 road from Old Bedhampton to Waterlooville.
 To the south, the boundary lies broadly just to the north of the B2149 road.

 Leigh Park is broadly flat gradually rising to the North with some sharper rises at fringes around the northern parts.

 The Hermitage Stream and tributaries run through parts of Leigh Park while the Lavant stream runs down the left side of the settlement.
 Both run into Langstone Harbour which is approximately 1 mi to the south at the nearest point.

 Culture and community

 There was a Bowling alley beside park parade that was converted to a bingo hall and opened by Diana Dors in 1984.

 Transport

-The main shopping precinct is served by Stagecoach South bus routes 20, 21, 23, 37 and 39, which provide links with central Havant (with some services continuing to Portsmouth and the main area hospital).
-First Hampshire & Dorset operates the 27 service through the estate between Rowlands Castle, Havant and Emsworth.
+The main shopping precinct is served by Stagecoach South bus routes 20, 22, 21, 23, 37, 19 and 39, which provide links with central Havant (with some services that lead into Portsmouth and the QA Hospital.).
+Stagecoach South also operate the 27 service through the estate between Rowlands Castle, Havant and Emsworth, and the 700 service between Havant, Portsmouth and Chichester.